Top 10 Common Uses Of Cloud Computing

 Big data analytics

-Another common use of cloud computing is big data analytics.
-Big data analytics refers to the process of collecting, processing, and analyzing large and complex datasets to extract insights and value for various purposes.
+Another common of many uses of cloud computing is big data analytics.
+Big data analytics refers to collecting, processing, and analyzing large and complex datasets to extract insights and value for various purposes.

 Cloud computing provides the necessary infrastructure, tools, and services to handle big data challenges such as volume, velocity, variety, veracity, and value.
 Cloud computing also enables users to scale up or down their resources according to their needs, as well as access advanced analytics capabilities such as artificial intelligence (AI), machine learning (ML), and data visualization.
 Some examples of cloud-based big data analytics platforms are Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, and IBM Cloud.